Ensono/amido.github.io/docs/getting_started_demo.md

 ##### Config file

-Each run of the CLI will generate a complete configuration object with values you have specified and a placehold for those you skipped (or weren't exposed by the CLI).
+Each run of the CLI will generate a complete configuration object with values you have specified and a placeholder for those you skipped (or weren't exposed by the CLI).
 You can re-run the cli pointing to the same folder as many times as you want with different variables.
 Equally, you can run it in different directory to create the same configuration templates with different project name, repo urls/names etc...

 ##### Example